andrewburger/andrewburger.github.io/_posts/2015-08-27-how-i-do-backups.md

 - It must be *automatic*.
 - It must be *flexible*.

-These principles will encourage the right thinking for a solid contingency plan, in the event of the unexpected, and fight our own natural tendencies to either overthink, overcomplicate, or not be ready in given scenario when it occurs in a way different than we expect.
-So let's apply this principles at a high level to each scenario for the purpose of exploring the topic.
+These principles will encourage the right thinking for a solid contingency plan, in the event of the unexpected, and fight our own natural tendencies to either overthink, overcomplicate, or not be ready in a given scenario when it occurs in a way different than we expect.
+So let's apply these principles at a high level to each scenario for the purpose of exploring the topic.
 A final in-depth solution for each case can be the result of a separate discussion.

 ##### Scenario - The Lost Wallet
 Let's look out how NOT to lose a wallet and what to do if it does go missing.
 Avoidance is better than making a mistake in the first place, which is why I am very specific about where I place and carry my wallet at all times.